Virgin Voyages (What’s to Come)

 Competition is good for any industry and that also applies to the cruise industry, many even more so than to others.
-So, when a person like Richard Branson, the eccentric entrepreneur behind Virgin Atlantic and Virgin Galactic, gets involved, you know things are about to change.
-Now, Virgin has announced its plans to create a new cruise line, Virgin Voyages, which will start sailing in 2020.
+So, when a person like Richard Branson, the eccentric entrepreneur behind Virgin Atlantic and Virgin Galactic gets involved, you know things are about to change.
+Now, Virgin has announced its plans to create a new cruise line, Virgin Voyages.

 The Future Is Coming to the Cruise Industry